Clone Saga: The original Clone Saga

-In the summer of 1973, writer Gerry Conway made the decision to kill off the girlfriend of Peter Parker, Gwen Stacy, in The Amazing Spider-Man #121 because the editorial team felt that Gwen had become stale as a character and they wanted to instil an additional element of tragedy into Peter Parker's life.
+In mid-1973, writer Gerry Conway made the decision to kill off the girlfriend of Peter Parker, Gwen Stacy, in The Amazing Spider-Man #121 because the editorial team felt that Gwen had become stale as a character and they wanted to instill an additional element of tragedy into Peter Parker's life.
 In the follow-up arcs, Conway introduced a new villain called the Jackal and let Gwen Stacy seemingly return from the dead.

 The Jackal was the villain identity of Gwen and Peter's biology professor Miles Warren, who could not cope with the death of Gwen, with whom he had a secret infatuation.
 As an expert on cloning, he creates clones of both Gwen and Peter, discovering Peter is Spider-Man as a result.
 The Jackal blames Spider-Man for Gwen's death and wants to kill him.
 The Jackal kidnaps Spider-Man and forces him to fight his clone.
 Both men believe they are the real Peter Parker.
 The two Spider-Men soon decide to work together, but one is seemingly killed by the same bomb that kills the Jackal.
-The surviving Spider-Man determines he is the original because he is in love with Mary Jane Watson, which did not happen until after Professor Warren created the clone.
+The surviving Spider-Man determines he is the original because he is in love with Mary Jane Watson, which did not happen until after Warren created the clone.
 Spider-Man drops the body of the clone into an incinerator.
 Gwen Stacy's clone disappears to find a new life for herself.

-The Amazing Spider-Man #149, the climactic instalment of the original Clone Saga, leaves it ambiguous whether it is the original Spider-Man or his clone who perishes in the bomb explosion.
+The Amazing Spider-Man #149, the climactic installment of the original Clone Saga, leaves it ambiguous whether it is the original Spider-Man or his clone who perishes in the bomb explosion.
 Conway said this ambiguity was unintentional, as at the time he took it as a given that Marvel would never replace the star of The Amazing Spider-Man with a clone.